This post is about how to manage your deadlines better and not slip your delivery time.

 Find the Weak Link

 Figure out what could ruin your plans and accomplish it first.
 Knowing the unknown can help you format your deadlines.

 No Robot Deadlines

-Get a realistic picture from people working with you.
+Get a realistic picture of people working with you.
 Giving impossible deadlines to contractors or employees will only build resentment.

-If you use a backwards planning model, you need to constantly be updating plans to fit your deadline.
-This means making cuts, additions or refinements so the project will fit into the expected timeframe.
+If you use a backward planning model, you need to constantly be updating plans to fit your deadline.
+This means making cuts, additions or refinements to the project will fit into the expected timeframe.